Thomascountz/ctf_writeups/writeups/picoctf_gym/pitter_patter_platters.md

 Here, we can see the metadata contained within that inode.
 This includes the name of the file, the file type, etc.

 Additionally, at the bottom of that page, there's a link under "Direct Blocks."
-These links to blocks, or _file allocation units_, of the partition on the physical media that the filesystem occupies.
+These are links to blocks, or _file allocation units_, of the partition on the physical media that the filesystem occupies.

 For inode `12`, the only block is `2049`.